-The anticipated costs of this Project are estimated to be \$20 million.
-Any updates or changes to the estimated costs will be reported in GSP Annual Reports and Five-Year Assessment Reports when known.
-The Project proponent will identify funding sources to cover Project costs as part of Project development.
-These may include grants, fees, loans, and other assessments.
+The anticipated costscost of this Project areis estimated to be \$20 million.
+Any updates or changes to the estimated costs will be reported in GSP-Annual Reports and Five Year Assessment Reports when known.
+Periodic Evaluations.
+Funding for planning and development of the Project was sourced through the City of Modesto's Water Fund.
+The Project proponent will identify funding sources to cover Projectongoing development and implementation costs as part of Project development.
+These may include additional funding through the Water Fund, grants, fees, loans, and other assessments ources.

-This Project would not directly use a water source (e.g., no groundwater extraction or recharge is involved) but would help to manage and enhance use of existing water City of Modesto water supplies.
+AMI does not directly userely on a water source (e.g., no groundwater extraction or recharge is involved}), but the Project would help to-manage and enhance use of existing water City of Modesto water supplies.

-8.2.1.3.
+8.3.1.3.
 Storm Drain Cross Connection Removal Project (Project 3)

-This multi-benefit and multi-component Project captures, treats, and infiltrates stormwater within the City of Modesto.
-Projects use low impact development (LID) techniques including bio-retention planters, infiltration trenches, and underground retention basins under city parks to recharge the groundwater aquifer.
-Other benefits include reduced stormwater flows to the City of Modesto's wastewater treatment plant, reduced number of sanitary sewer overflows, reduction of localized flooding in heavily traveled and localized streets, and improved water quality for Dry Creek and Lower Tuolumne River (both of which are 303d water bodies).
-Each Project component is located within the City of Modesto jurisdiction in areas with no positive storm drainage systems.
-The Project components are a cost effective and LID alternative to constructing detention basins in undeveloped portions of the city and constructing miles of storm drains.
+This multi-benefit and multi-componentThe Storm Drain Cross Connection Removal Project (Project) captures, treats, and infiltrates stormwater within the City of Modesto.
+ProjectsThe Project components use low impact development (LID) techniques including bio-retention planters, infiltration trenches, and underground retention basins underwithin city parks to recharge the for groundwater aquifer.
+Otherrecharge.
+Additional benefits include reduced the reduction of stormwater flows to the City of Modesto's wastewater treatment plant7 reduced number of and sanitary sewer overflows, reduction of localized flooding in heavily traveled and localized streets, and improved water quality forwithin Dry Creek and the Lower Tuolumne River (both of which are 303d water bodies).
+Each Project project components are a cost effective and LID alternative to constructing detention basins in undeveloped portions of the city and constructing miles of storm drains.
 This Project also includes the removal of failed dry wells and storm to sanitary sewer cross connections.
-The Project components, status, and expected recharge benefits are included in Table 8-3.
+The Project components, status, and expected recharge benefits are included in Table 8\.

-Table 8-3: Storm Drain Cross Connection Removal Project Components, Status, and Expected Recharge Benefit
+Table 8-3:-4: Storm Drain Cross Connection Removal Project Components, Status, and Expected Recharge Benefit

 Component Status Expected Recharge Benefit

 Garrison Park Completed 12 AFY

 Roosevelt Park Completed 29 AFY

-JM Pike Park Design in Progress 53 AFY
+JM Pike Park Design in ProgressConstruction 53 AFY

 Catherine Everett Park Planning/Construction (2026 completion) 29 AFY

 Other Planning 125 AFY

-Removal of failed dry wells and

-storm to sanitary sewer cross connection In Progress N/A
+Removal of failed dry wells and storm to sanitary sewer cross connection In Progress N/A

-The public and other agencies will be notified of the planned or ongoing implementation of PMA activities through the outreach and communication channels identified in the GSP, during the preparation process of the PEIR (if applicable), and during updates presented at regularly scheduled STRGBA GSA meetings.
+The public and other agencies will be notified of the planned or ongoing implementation of PMAProject activities through the outreach and communication channels identified in the GSP, during the preparation process of the PEIR (if applicable), and during updates presented at regularly scheduled STRGBA GSA meetings.
 Noticing will occur as potential activities are being considered for implementation, and as ongoing and planned activities are implemented.
-Noticing will inform the public and other agencies that the proponent is considering or will be implementing the PMA and will provide a description of the actions that will be taken.
+Noticing will inform the public and other agencies that the proponent is considering or will be implementingmodifications to the PMAProject and will provide a description of the actions that will be taken.

-Public and/or inter-agency noticing may be facilitated through the GSA's board meetings and/or City and Agency meetings, associated website(s), inter-basin coordination meetings, other public meetings hosted by the GSAs, GSP annual reports and five-year updates, public scoping meetings, and/or environmental/regulatory permitting notification processes.
+Public and/or inter-agency noticing may be facilitated through the GSA's boardSTRGBA GSA meetings and/or City and Agencylocal agency meetings, associated website(s), inter-basin coordination meetings, other public meetings hosted by the GSAs, GSP annual reports and five year updatesAnnual Reports and Periodic Evaluations, public scoping meetings, and/or environmental/regulatoryapplicable permitting notification processes.